Wordless Picture Books In Speech Therapy

 One such way to build a child’s oral language skills is through the use of picture books (Sipe 2002).

 Illustrations can provide children with visual cues in which to imagine story events, and infer what may happen next.
 When students read picture books with adults and peers, they are provided with the opportunity to acquire vocabulary and build oral language through story telling (Collins & Glover, 2015).

 Wordless picture books have been found to be an exceptional way to accomplish these skills (Jalongo, Dragich, Conrad, & Zhang, 2002).

 Children rely on their oral language ability to tell a story when they are not burdened with the task of decoding text (Collins & Glover, 2015).

-Let me share with you 10 of my favorites and what language goals I use them for!
+Let me share with you my favorite wordless picture books for speech therapy and what language goals I use them for!
 Check your library to see if any of these are available.
 If you wish to add any to your own personal library, I have included my affiliate links to Amazon.

 CHALK – by Bill Thomson is fascinating.
 The illustrations are SO life-like.
 The three children are in a park on a rainy day with sidewalk chalk.
 Everything they draw comes to life – the sun comes out and a dinosaur too!
 The kid’s facial expressions offer numerous inferencing opportunities.
 Also, check out Fossil and The Typewriter by the same author!